 - Multiple punctures to locate veins

 - Hematoma (blood buildup under the skin)

 - Infection (a slight risk any time the skin is broken)

 Warner EA, Herold AH.
 Interpreting laboratory tests.
 In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 14.
+Philadelphia, PA: Elsevier; 2016:chap 14.